ck-kiran/dsa-playground/PROBLEM_GUIDE.md

 ## 🎯 Overview

-The new "Problem-as-a-Module" architecture makes adding problems much simpler:
+The new "Problem-as-a-Module" architecture with auto-discovery makes adding problems **truly drop-in**:

-- **Before**: Required changes in 6+ files across the codebase
+- **Before**: Required changes in 6+ files + manual registration
-- **After**: Only need to create/modify 3 files and register the problem
+- **After**: Create 3 files + add 1 export line = Done!

+**Key Innovation**: Auto-discovery eliminates the hidden global coupling of manual registration.
+No more merge conflicts, no more forgotten registration steps!

 ## 📁 File Structure